-Calculations should be processed in the cloud, utilizing real-time information available.
+Calculations should be processed in the cloud, utilising real-time information available.
 This moves all the heavy lifting from the warehouse user’s device and results in a simple user interface, not dependent on operating systems (iOS, Android, Windows, etc.).

 How can you stay ahead?

 Most recently, businesses have realized the benefits of implementing intelligent solutions that work together and provide relevant information to employees in real-time.
-By focusing on utilizing the data and resources these solutions provide, businesses can significantly improve their operations, empower employees, and engage customers.
+By focusing on utilising the data and resources these solutions provide, businesses can significantly improve their operations, empower employees, and engage customers.

 There is no question about it, digital transformation is taking over.
 Will you be left behind or will you position yourself to be a market leader of tomorrow?